xiaoxianyu-office/mm/Mobs/Mobs.md

 #### Type
 This field determines which entity type your creation will be based upon.
 A complete list of available [entity types] can be found on spigot javadocs.\
-**Note: Several mob options for new entity types that Minecraft adds to the base game will not function until Mythic adds support for said entity types.**
+> Several mob options for new entity types that Minecraft adds to the base game will not function until Mythic adds support for said entity types

+> Some entity types can have negative, hard-to-discover quirks.
+It is advised that you refer to the [unstable entity types](Mobs/Mobs/Unstable-Entity-Types) page in order to form a better opinion on what entity you should be using for your current endeavor
 ```yml
 example_mob:
   Type: zombie